The First round of the 2020 Applications Olympiad now has two divisions, OPEN and BASIC.

 OPEN – at the level of previous Applications Olympiads – includes an Access section, but no PowerPoint – 50% of participants receive certificates – top OPEN learners will be invited to Round 2.

 BASIC – slightly easier than Open – includes PowerPoint, but not Access – 50% of participants receive certificates – do not qualify for Round 2.

 FIRST ROUND Monday 2 March to Friday 6 March 2020

-The First and Second Rounds of the Applications Olympiad are written at local schools in the second term for one hour each.
-Word Processing, Spreadsheet and Database skills are tested.
+The First Round of the Applications Olympiad is written at local schools in the first term for one hour.
+Word Processing, Spreadsheet Presentation and Database skills are tested.

 Who may participate?
 Schools may enter as many candidates as they like.